Complexity of Reconfiguration in Surface Chemical Reaction Networks: Burnout

 \subsection{2-Burnout Reconfiguration}

 This is a simple reduction from Hamiltonian Path, specifically when we have a stated start and end vertex.

-\begin{theorem} Reconfiguration in $2$-burnout sCRNs with species $(A, B, C)$ and reaction $A + B \rightarrow C + A$ is NP-complete. \end{theorem} \begin{proof} Let $\Gamma = \{(A, B, C), (A + B \rightarrow C + A)\}$.
+\begin{theorem} Reconfiguration in $2$-burnout sCRNs with species $(A, B, C)$ and reaction $A + B \rightarrow C + A$ is NP-complete even when the surface is a subset of the grid graph.
+It is also NP-complete with the same species and reactions without the $2$-burnout restriction. \end{theorem} \begin{proof} Let $\Gamma = \{(A, B, C), (A + B \rightarrow C + A)\}$.
 Given an instance of the Hamiltonian path problem on a grid graph $H$ with a specified start and target vertex $v_s$ and $v_t$, respectively, create a surface $G$ where each cell in $G$ is a node from $H$.
 Each cell contains the species $B$ except for the cell representing $v_s$ which contains species $A$.
 The target surface has species $C$ in every cell except for the final node containing $A$, $v_t$.
+An example can be seen in Figure \ref{fig:hamPath}.

 The species $A$ can be thought of as an agent moving through the graph.
 The species $B$ represents a vertex that hasn't been visited yet, while the species $C$ represents one that has been.
 Each reaction moves the agent along the graph, marking the previous vertex as visited.